List of pastries

-This is a list of pastries, which are small buns made using a stiff dough enriched with fat.
+Pastries are small buns made using a stiff dough enriched with fat.
 Some dishes, such as pies, are made of a pastry casing that covers or completely contains a filling of various sweet or savory ingredients.

-There are five basic types of pastry dough (a food that combines flour and fat); these are shortcrust pastry, filo pastry, choux pastry, flaky pastry and puff pastry.
-Two main types of pastry dough are nonlaminated, when fat is cut or rubbed into the flour, and laminated, when fat is repeatedly folded into the dough using a technique called lamination.
-An example of a nonlaminated pastry would be a pie or tart crust and brioche.
+The six basic types of pastry dough (a food that combines flour and fat) are shortcrust pastry, filo pastry, choux pastry, flaky pastry, puff pastry and suet pastry.
+Doughs are either non-laminated, when fat is cut or rubbed into the flour, or else laminated, when fat is repeatedly folded into the dough using a technique called lamination.
+An example of a non-laminated pastry would be a pie or tart crust, and brioche.
 An example of a laminated pastry would be a croissant, danish, or puff pastry.
 Many pastries are prepared using shortening, a fat food product that is solid at room temperature, the composition of which lends to creating crumbly, shortcrust-style pastries and pastry crusts.

 Pastries were first created by the ancient Egyptians.
-The classical period of ancient Greece and Rome had pastries made with almonds, flour, honey and seeds.
-The introduction of sugar into European cookery resulted in a large variety of new pastry recipes in France, Italy, Spain and Switzerland.
+The classical period of ancient Greece and Rome had pastries made with almonds, flour, honey, and seeds.
+The introduction of sugar into European cookery resulted in a large variety of new pastry recipes in France, Italy, Spain, and Switzerland.
 The greatest innovator was Marie-Antoine Carême who perfected puff pastry and developed elaborate designs of pâtisserie.